richo/wrongisland.org/content/pages/05_speakers.md

 users who don't realise you're there.

 Neal Wise ( @y011 [that's with a zero, yo]) runs @assurance and rocks the -vvv

+## Matthew 'mjg59' Garrett: "I did not send richo a title"

+Firmware boots your system.
+It's your root of trust.
+And it's shit.
+Impressively so.
+Find out how, and how people are making it better

+Matthew has a 28.8bps modem and a killer refresh rate

+## Dominic Spill: USBProxy

+A USBProxy thing.
+Dominic will do something new and yet mildly useless with USBProxy.

+If Dominic has one ability it's feeling crappy at cons.
+If he has more than on, computering is somewhere on the list.

+## Kaan Kivilcim: When full is only 99.9% full.

+A tale about one day worth of effort (maybe two by the time the con comes around) looking at Linux's /boot partition.
+It wasn't what I expected and there's some fun to be had.

+ls wasn't creative enough to be a web developer.
+He also wasn't evil enough to work with baby killers forever.
+So now he's content just hoarding everyone's data for the foreseeable future.